 A minor may be considered legally emancipated from their parents after marriage.
 Generally, individuals seeking a marriage license in Missouri must be 18 years of age or older to get married.
 However, individuals under the age of 18 can get married with parental permission.
 If the parents give consent to marriage, then the minor may be emancipated upon marriage.

 Another option for emancipation is through joining the military.
 Generally, the age limit for joining the military is 18 years old.
 However, a 17-year-old can enlist with parental permission.
 After getting permission from parents to join the military, the minor may be considered emancipated after enlisting with the U.S. military.

 Filing for Emancipation in Missouri

-If you have any questions about emancipation in Missouri, contact the Joshua Wilson Law Firm in Raymore today.
-The Joshua Wilson Law Firm will let you know your options, advise you of the benefits and drawbacks of emancipation, and represent your interests before the court.
+If you have any questions about emancipation in Missouri, contact the Higher Level Legal Law Firm in Raymore today.
+The Higher Level Legal Law Firm will let you know your options, advise you of the benefits and drawbacks of emancipation, and represent your interests before the court.
 Contact us online or by calling (816) 331-9968.